senaps/ansible_training/README.md

 `-u root` since the username for our `ubuntu` host is `senaps`, commands would be ran using `senaps`, but the username for `centos` machine is `root`. using `-u` we are telling ansible what username it should be using

+the output of the above command would looklike:

+    192.168.56.100 | SUCCESS => {
+        "ansible_facts": {
+            "discovered_interpreter_python": "/usr/bin/python"
+        },
+        "changed": false,
+        "ping": "pong"
+    }

+with above, `"pong"` is the result of `ping` module being ran. we received `pong` which means that we could've connect to `centos` machine using ansible. other keys in the `json` like result later on.